mgrovic/jour329w_fall2025/assignments/cns_more_datasette.md

 3. cd into that new directory
 4. Create a file called notes.md using touch.
 Keep that file open.
 5. Open that document and put "CNS More Datasette" and today's date at the top, then save it
-6. Do cd .. twice to get back to the main directory (/workspaces/jour329w_fall2025)
 7. In the Terminal, do the git add, commit, pull and push your changes as described in the `setup.md` file.

 ### Install Datasette and Plugins